contao/docs/docs/manual/layout/module-management/navigation-modules.en.md

 **Individual name:** Here you can enter an individual name for the first option of the quick-navigation.

-**Stoplevel:** Here you can define up to which level of nesting subpages will be displayed in the quick-navigation (see [navigation menu](#navigationsmenu)).
+**Stoplevel**: Here you can define the level of nesting to which subpages are displayed in the quick-navigation (see [navigation menu](#navigationsmenu)).

-**Hard Limit:** If you select this option, menu items beyond the stop level will never be displayed.
+**Hard Limit:** If you select this option, menu items beyond the top level will never be displayed.

-**Display protected pages:** If you select this option, protected pages are also displayed that are otherwise only available to logged in members.
+**Show protected pages:** If you select this option, protected pages will also be displayed, which are otherwise only available to logged in members.

 **Show hidden pages:** If you select this option, hidden pages that would normally be skipped are also displayed in the quick-navigation.

-**Reference page:** Here you define the initial page of the quick-navigation.
+**Reference page:** Here you define the starting page of the quick-navigation.

 **Individual template:** Here you can overwrite the standard `mod_quicknav`template.

+**HTML OutputThe**
-**HTML Output**The front-end module generates the following HTML code:
+ frontend module generates the following HTML code:

 ```html
 <!-- indexer::stop -->